OscarOrt/Sequence_specificity_TET/README.md

 This repository is intended to provide the code used for the bioinformatic analysis for the project Pronounced sequence specificity of TET enzymes.

-The code is implemented in Python (v.)and R (v3.4.4) and used the following libraries :
+The code is implemented in Python (v.) and R (v3.4.4) and used the following libraries :

 Python
 -
 R
 -

-Examples
 ##Components of the analysis

 - Grand plot